stitchEm/stitchEm/README.md

 ![Screenshot VideoStitch Studio](https://stitchEm.github.io/images/Screen-Shot-VideoStitch-Studio.png)

+### Orah 4i

+The Orah 4i is a camera with 4 fisheye lenses designed for live 4K 360° Video streaming.
+Information on setting up the camera is found in a the dedicated [camorah](https://github.com/stitchEm/camorah) respository.

+## Download

+Builds of Vahana VR and VideoStitch Studio for Windows and macOS can be downloaded in the [release section](https://github.com/stitchEm/stitchEm/releases/latest).

 ## Build

 The software can be built on Windows, macOS and Linux.
 Not all features are available on all platforms.
 See [doc/BUILD.md](doc/BUILD.md) for details.